elemental-lf/benji/docs/source/cleanup.rst

 ``benji cleanup`` will go through the list of deletion candidates and check if there are blocks which aren't referenced from any other version anymore.

-These blocks are then deleted from the *data backend*.
+These blocks are then deleted from the storage.
 The still-in-use blocks are removed from the list of candidates.

 In order to provide parallelism (i.e. multiple Benji processes at the same